 [2:61] And when you said: “O Moses, we cannot go on one kind of food, so pray to your Lord for us to bring forth for us of what the earth grows of its beans, cucumbers, garlic, lentils, and onions.”
 He said: “Would you exchange that which is inferior to that which is superior?”
 Go down to city, then you will have for you what you have asked for.
 And the humiliation and the misery struck on them and they drew on themselves God’s wrath.
-That was because they used to disbelieve in God’s signs and to kill the prophets without any justification (wa-yaqtuloona al-nabiyeena bi-ghyri al-haqqi); that was because they disobeyed and transgressed.
+That was of that they disbelieved in God’s revelations and kill the prophets without the just (wa-yaqtuluuna al-nabiyeena bi-ghayri al-haqqi); that was of what they disobeyed and transgressed.

 [2:177] It is not righteousness that (laysa al-birra an) you turn your faces towards the East and the West, but the righteousness is to believe in God and the Last Day and the angels and the scripture and the prophets (walaakinna al-birra man aamana billahi wal-yawmi al-aakhiri wal-malaa-i-kati wal-kitaabi wal-nabiyeena), and to give away wealth out of his love to the nearest relatives and the orphans and the needy and the wayfarer and the beggars and in freeing the slaves, and to observe the contact prayer (salat) and to give the obligatory charity (zakah); and those who fulfill their promise when they make it, and are patient in distress and hardship and the time of stress.
 These are those who are truthful and these are those who are righteous.

-[2:213] The people used to be one community when God sent the prophets as bearers of good news as well as warners (kana al-naasu ummatan waahidatan fa-ba’atha allahu al-nabiyeena mubashireena wa-mundhireena), and He sent down with them the scripture containing the truth to judge between the people of what they disputed in it.
-And they did not differ in it except those who were given it out of jealously among themselves after what came to them the clear proofs.
-Then God guides those who believed to the truth what they disputed in it in accordance with His will.
-And God guides whoever He wills in a straight path.
+[2:213] The people had been one community as God raised up the prophets as bearers of good news and warners (kaana al-naasu ummatan waahidatan fa-ba’atha allahu al-nabiyeena mubashireena wa-mundhireena), and He sent down with them the scripture with the truth that it may judge between the people in what they had differed in it.
+And they had not differed in it except those who have been given it after which the clear proofs came to them, out of jealously among themselves.
+Then God has guided those who have believed of what they differed in it of the truth with His permission.
+And God guides whoever He wills to a straight path.

 [2:246] Did you not see to the leaders of Children of Israel after Moses, when they said to a prophet of theirs (a-lam tara ilaa al-mala-i min banee is’raa-ee-la min ba’di moosaa idh qaaloo li-nabiyyin lahumu), “Choose for us a king that we may fight in the cause of God?”
 He said, “Would it not be likely that if fighting is decreed for you, you will not fight?”
 They said, “Why should we not fight in the cause of God, when we have been driven from our homes and our children?”
 Then, when fighting was decreed for them they turned away, except a few of them.
 And God is fully aware of the wicked.